Skip to main content

 1. You submit a cancellation request via API

-2. Inventi sends a camt.056 message through CENTROlink or EKS
+2. Inventi sends a camt.056 message through CSM

 3. The beneficiary bank accepts or rejects the request